ronaldbosma/call-apim-with-managed-identity/README.md

 > [!NOTE]
 > If you can't use a managed identity, have a look at [Call API Management backend with OAuth](https://github.com/ronaldbosma/call-apim-backend-with-oauth) instead.

+> [!IMPORTANT]
+> This template is not production-ready; it uses minimal cost SKUs and omits network isolation, advanced security, governance and resiliency.
+Harden security, implement enterprise controls and/or replace modules with [Azure Verified Modules](https://azure.github.io/Azure-Verified-Modules/) before any production use.

 ## Getting Started